ayen8/pihole-unbound/README.md

 ### Step 1: Clone this repository

-ssh to your Raspberry Pi 4B as ubuntu and run the following:
+ssh to your Raspberry Pi as ubuntu and run the following:

     git clone https://github.com/ayen8/pihole-unbound.git

-### Step 2: Create .env file for environment variables
+### Step 2: Create an .env file for environment variables

 For example: